LornaHa/ideal-adventure/README.md

 # Ruby Program

-Took a set of instructions (which I have been written into user stories below) and created this program to display the given data
+Took a set of instructions (which I have been written into user stories below) and created this program to display the given data.

+Program was created orginally in another format - this has been copied over

 ## User Stories